codykimb/Horiseon/README.md

 merged more css for benefit-container including h3 and img
 merged css for content div and also moved it above benefits to reflect html order
 added comments to everything
+moved index.html into root folder and adjusted relative paths